Current Environment:

 Upcoming trainings (please note: all times are U.S. Eastern Time)

-The majority of our trainings will be virtual, but we will be offering two in-person trainings in Boston, one in May 2024 and one in October 2024.
+The majority of our trainings will be virtual, but we will be offering one in-person training in Boston in September 2024.

 Please click here to register for any of our upcoming NBO trainings.